ABOUT COLOR OF CHANGE

-- 3+ years experience in digital campaigns and/or communications work.
+- Three years of experience in digital campaigns and/or communications work.

 - Exceptional writing skills.
 The ability to communicate information clearly is fundamental to this role.
-You will be asked to draft campaign documents, edit others, and communicate with a variety of internal and external stakeholders to develop campaign assets.
+You will be asked to draft and edit campaign documents and communicate with a variety of internal and external stakeholders to develop campaign assets.

 - Exceptional communication skills.
-The ability to clearly communicate with the staff you are working with within the organization as well as external partners, consultants and media is paramount; especially in fast-faced moments, you’ll need to be on message, clear, and ask for clarity in return.
+The ability to clearly communicate with the staff you are working with within the organization as well as external partners, consultants, and media are paramount; especially in fast-faced moments, you’ll need to be on message, clear, and ask for clarity in return.

-- A deep racial justice analysis and a strong ability to effectively use a Black/racial justice frame of reference to write strong and persuasive campaigns and/or other engagement materials.
+- A deep racial justice analysis and a strong ability to effectively use a Black/racial justice frame of reference to write a strong and persuasive campaign and/or other engagement materials.

 - An entrepreneurial spirit.
-This ambitious drive is necessary for owing the work in your issue area and should also be combined with the ability to be creative and work quickly.
+This ambitious drive is necessary for owning your campaigns and should also be combined with the ability to be creative and work quickly.

 - Top-notch organization skills.
-If the books on your bookshelf are in alphabetical order, your notes utilize colors with specific meanings, and you find long to-do lists energizing, we want to talk to you!
+If the books on your bookshelf are in alphabetical order, and your notes utilize colors with specific meanings, we want to talk to you!
 There’s a lot to keep track of in this role, and nothing can fall through the cracks.
 Meeting quick deadlines is key.

 - A commitment to confidentiality.
 In this role, you’ll have a window into movement and organizational politics at the highest level – confidentiality is key.